 On August 6th, they filed for Chapter 11 bankruptcy, marking the biggest implosion in U.S. trucking history.
-If Yellow defaults on that loan, taxpayers-yes, you will be left holding a \$700 million bag of IOUs.
+And guess what?
+If Yellow defaults on that loan, taxpayers-yes, you-will be left holding a \$700 million bag of IOUs.